Savepeter2/Savepeter2/README.md

 ### Hi there 👋 I'm Adekolu Peter

-❤️ I provide data-driven solutions to real-world problems.
+❤️ I'm a Data Analyst who provides data-driven solutions to real-world problems.

 🌱 I’m currently learning about data engineering and look forward to building more interesting projects in the niche.